Ellen DeGeneres ‘Ditched Wedding Ring’ According To Bogus Divorce Report

 Married people sometimes remove their wedding bands for safekeeping, so Ellen not wearing hers can’t be taken as a definite sign that the marriage is “on the rocks.”

 Portia de Rossi and Ellen DeGeneres were married in 2008.
-Given Gossip Cop’s debunking of the Woman’s Day “divorce” story, it seems likely that Portia and Ellen will be celebrating their tenth wedding anniversary together when it comes around in August.
+Given Gossip Cop‘s debunking of the Woman’s Day “divorce” story, it seems likely that Portia and Ellen will be celebrating their 10th wedding anniversary together when it comes around in August.